 Forouzan summarizes it best with her statement about Trump, “His words and actions are absolutely reprehensible, and I encourage those from non-immigrant families to continually engage their friends, family, and loved ones who support Trump.
 I also encourage them to do what they can to support newly arrived immigrants.
 It’s simply not enough to tweet your disapproval of Trump’s actions–we all must take action, and the responsibility rests with allies to support immigrant communities already leading the charge.”

 Like many daughters of immigrants, Bright was stunned after the presidential election.
 “With a voice as loud as Trump’s, I worry how this language will affect young minds.
-It’s given a power and platform to bigoted thoughts and actions.
+It’s given power and platform to bigoted thoughts and actions.
 It’s important that we all remember that we’re more alike than different.
-Trump’s rhetoric uses fear and ego to pide and put people against each other.
+Trump’s rhetoric uses fear and ego to pide and puts people against each other.
 I hope the voices of compassion can be louder than those of ignorance.”

 Papadopoulos echoes Bright’s sentiments about fear.
 “Those of us who don’t support Trump fear pision and prejudice.
 We fear that POC will continue to be subjugated.
 We fear that families will be torn apart and people who have made a home here will be forced to leave.
 We fear that Muslims will be treated as less than human.
 We fear that what we perceive to be our basic human rights will be stripped away.
 Those who support Trump fear that the religion upon which they base their decisions is being threatened.
 They’re fearful of losing jobs to those who come here from abroad and are willing to work for lower wages.
 They fear that what they perceive to be their basic human rights will be stripped away.
 We’re united in our fear.
 There is a great deal of overlap in our fears.
 Our fears expose our greatest vulnerabilities.
 I fear that the voices and experiences of persity will be silenced, that people will be pushed out, marginalized, deported, oppressed.
 Share your fears and have compassion toward one another.”